BartekKrzepkowski/Embeddings_Comparison/README.md

 # Embeddings_Comparison
-This repo contains review of several recent embeddings, publicly available in NLP community, evaluated on Rotten Tomatoes dataset.
+This repo contains review of several phrase embeddings, publicly available in NLP community, evaluated on Rotten Tomatoes dataset.